Malony v. Adsit

 Malony v.
 Adsit, 175 U.S. 281 (1899), is a United States Supreme Court case involving a land lot in the city of Juneau, Alaska.
 In resolving the land dispute it was held that a bill of exceptions could only be considered if authenticated by the judge who sat on the trial.
+John F. Malony and Ohlin H. Adsit, the litigants involved, both later became mayors of the city of Juneau.

+The case was originally tried before Arthur K. Delaney, a United States district judge for the District of Alaska, who later became the first mayor of Juneau.
+The lower court sustained Adsit's claim to the property, located at the corner of Franklin and Second Streets in Juneau.
+Malony was the appellant in the case.

 Background

-In 1891, O. H. Adsit had been ejected from a land lot he had taken possession of in 1881.
+In 1891, the plaintiff, Ohlin H. Adsit had been ejected from a land lot he had taken possession of in 1881.
 In 1896, he filed suit in the district court to recover possession of the tract.
 Adsit claimed ownership on grounds of prior occupancy and actual possession at the time of the ejectment.
-The defendant, John Malony, filed a demurrer.
+The defendant, John F. Malony, filed a demurrer.
 He argued that the stated facts did not constitute a sufficient cause of action.
 The district court held in favor of Adsit, and Malony appealed to the Supreme Court.

 Prior to his appeal, Malony had filed a bill of exceptions in the trial court.
 This bill allows for either party to state in writing any objections to the decision of the court on a point of law.
 The object of the bill is to put the question of law on record for the information of the court of error having cognizance of such cause.
 At the time of the filing, the judge who presided over the trial had been succeeded on the bench, and the new judge allowed and signed the bill.